0x80/typed-firestore-server/README.md

 Elegant, typed abstractions for Firestore in server environments.

 - A non-intrusive, easy-to-adopt API without lock-in
-- Write clean, readable, strongly-typed code, without the need to cast or even import types
+- Write clean, strongly-typed code, without the need to manually apply types
-- Greatly reduce the risk of mistakes
+- Get correctly typed data when using select statements
 - Simplify transaction code
 - Conveniently get data from cloud function events
+- Easily process entire collections

-For React applications check out [@typed-firestore/react](https://github.com/0x80/typed-firestore-react) which uses similar abstractions.
+For React applications check out [@typed-firestore/react](https://github.com/0x80/typed-firestore-react) which applies the same concepts.

-Using these abstractions, you can write very safe code.
-The only thing to keep in mind is to **always write your select statement separate** from the query.
-For more info see
-[Handling Collections and Queries](#handling-collections-and-queries) for more information.
+Using these abstractions, the risks of manually applying types are almost eliminated.
+The main thing to remember is to **always write your select statement separate** from the query.
+For more info see [Handling Collections and Queries](#handling-collections-and-queries) for more information.